 Specifically, this weekly template creator includes a time-block inserter that will populate multiple cells of a weekly planning worksheet with any one of seven color-coded, text-editable time blocks.

 Plus, you can also choose to edit each day-time worksheet cell individually -- which can also be set to any one of the seven time block colors.
 Or, you can leave the entire planning worksheet blank and simply print out blank weekly calendar pages to be filled in later.

-And finally, the weekly planning tool even allows you to choose which hours of the day are included in the printed planner -- making this tool just as valuable for those who happen to work late into the evening or who begin work in the wee hours of the morning.
+Also, the weekly planning tool even allows you to choose which hours of the day are included in the planner -- making this tool just as valuable for those who happen to work late into the evening or who begin work in the wee hours of the morning.